xinqian-mit/API_Phonons/Readme.md

 and thirdorder force constants.
 I first use the finite displacement method, and obtain the first generation of eigenvectors.
 Then I used the new set of FC2, FC3, eigenvectors to generate snapshots.
 This process is iterated.
 Convergence can usually be achieved after ~ 5 iterations.

-#### Generate_nacl_subnmGap:
-A simple example of how to generate an inteface or gap using ase package.

 #### RDF:
 A simple example of how to compute radial distribution function g(r).